 The internet has turned the world into a single global marketplace.
 Boundaries to trade have been removed.
 Even small businesses offering niche products can promote to the world and deliver everywhere.

-But this greater opportunity demands additional business resource from employers.
+But this greater opportunity demands additional business resources from employers.
 When customers can purchase from anywhere, it’s natural that they expect support to be available when they need it.

 In this way, customer satisfaction can be improved through the use of local workforces who really do speak the customers’ language.